skilld-labs/kaizer/scripts/theme-generator/README.md

 Answering your questions why for example breakpoint `min-width: 1441px` and not `1440px` - it's logically justified.
 Well a big amount of laptops around the world have screens with the resolution `1440` pixels.
-Now guess any responsive image which is taking a whole width of viewport (for example some banner image) - it makes sense to `1440` pixels image on such laptops, isn't?
+Now guess any responsive image which is taking a whole width of viewport (for example some banner image) - it makes sense to load `1440` pixels image on such laptops, isn't?
 If there was a breakpoint `min-width: 1440px` - then on such screens the next breakpoint could be triggered.